wragge/srnsw-indexes/README.md

 Copies of the harvested CSV files are available in the `data` directory.

-View a [list of the available indexes](https://www.records.nsw.gov.au/archives/collections-and-research/guides-and-indexes/indexes-a-z) on the SRNSW site.
+There's more [details about the available indexes](https://www.records.nsw.gov.au/archives/collections-and-research/guides-and-indexes/indexes-a-z) on the SRNSW site.

 ## Harvested indexes